Image Segmentation Tutorial¶

 Below is an example of configuration file that you can use for this project.

-First, create a file named job.config.yaml inside code directory, and copy the text from below into the file.
+directory, and copy the text from below into the file.

-We will also make use of the docker image we have already built image_seg:atlas.
+We will also make use of the docker image we have already built image_seg:atlas

-Note: If you don't want to use the custom docker image, you can just comment out or just delete the whole image line inside worker section of this config file shown above.
+Note: If you don't want to use the custom docker image, you can just comment out or just delete the whole image

 Make sure to give right path of your data folder as shown below:

-Under the volumes section, you will need to replace /absolute/path/to/folder/containing/data with your host absolute path of data folder so that your data volume is mounted inside the Foundations Atlas docker container.
-In order to obtain your absolute data path, you can cd data and then type pwd in the terminal
+volume is mounted inside the Foundations Atlas docker container.
+In order to obtain your absolute data path, you can cd data

-Data Directory
+Data Directory¶

 Since we will mount our data folder from the host to the container, we need to change the data path appropriately inside our codebase.